Palbociclib (By mouth)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- Missed dose: If you miss a dose or vomit after you take this medicine, do not take another dose the same day.
-Wait and take your next dose when you normally would.
+- Missed dose: If you miss a dose or vomit after you take this medicine, do not take another dose on the same day.
+Wait until your next dose and take it when you normally would.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.